 However, the moment you are through with your education, you must get the right method of repaying the education loan.
 This has become burdensome to many.
-Here are the five ways to tackle student loan burden.
+Here are the five ways to tackle the student loan burdens.

 i) Check the federal loan repayment options